 Fluoroscopy is performed in a room with special equipment that allows the radiologist to watch the exam on a monitor in real time.

-Fluoroscopy is commonly used to examine the gastrointestinal system and for arthrography.
+Fluoroscopy is commonly used to examine the arthrography.

 Arthrography is a fluoroscopy procedure which visualizes the internal structures of a joint.
 A dye (contrast material) is injected in to the joint, such as the shoulder, elbow, wrist, hip, knee or ankle.

 How do I prepare for my Fluoroscopy exam?